Click to see previous newsletters

 Annual Report 2019/2020

 The society exists to contribute towards an understanding of local history and the local heritage, also to provide and preserve memories of the past for local people, which would otherwise be lost.
 It has three principal areas of activity the Newsletter, a lecture programme and a study group which meets on Tuesday mornings.

 The society was founded in 1996, and since that time has generated and collected much information relevant to Bilton history.
 The long-term project to index, scan and store this information in digital form is continuing.
 The ultimate objective is to make available a usable comprehensive database.

 Our thanks go to Keith Burton who tries to produce a quarterly newsletter but he points out that he is very reliant on input from members and welcomes any contributions.
 He is always looking for new snippets of information and articles on local history to include in the coming issues.

-The high standard of talks arranged by Isabella Ladigus has resulted in the members evenings being very well attended again this year, and we are pleased that one of the talks was given by members of the study group.
+The high standard of talks arranged by Isabella Ladigus has resulted in the members evenings being very well attended again this year.
 Please continue with your support and keep up the good attendance.

 The transcription of the latest Bilton Grange School logbooks has been completed and a disc given to the school.
 The project on the history of Bilton Endowed School is continuing, as is the work on the street survey which is being transferred to a computer file.